 Using MATLAB and Simulink for Engineering Technical Services

-MATLAB and Simulink enable you to adopt digital transformation and implement big data strategies specific to the needs of your organization.
-You can use prebuilt toolboxes and add-ons from MATLAB and Simulink with reference architectures to simplify numerous applications: from integrating with enterprise IT systems, the cloud, and production data infrastructure to scaling your computation to clusters or deploying your models and code as applications to share with users outside of MATLAB.
+Build your engineering services organization on industry-trusted modeling and analysis tools.
+MATLAB and Simulink help you create a flexible and efficient team that can grow and adapt to the latest trends with compatible toolboxes and add-ons.
+You can use prebuilt reference applications and architectures to simplify numerous applications: from integrating with enterprise IT systems, the cloud, and production data infrastructure to scaling your computation to clusters or deploying your models and code as applications to share with users outside of MATLAB.

 Deep Learning and Image Processing

 With just a few lines of MATLAB code, you can build deep learning models that use your measured data to identify objects and predict abnormal conditions.
 Image Processing Toolbox apps let you automate common processes like segmenting image data and batch processing large image data sets.
 You can use MATLAB in image processing applications such as thermal imaging of equipment, biomedical classification for health analytics, and manufacturing quality inspection.
 With deep learning in MATLAB, you can learn feature representations directly from image, video, or signal data.

 Model-Based Design and Product Development

 Implement Model-Based Design with MATLAB and Simulink to reduce development time by 50% or more.
 In Model-Based Design, your system models become the center of your development process, which greatly reduces barriers of communication between teams and helps you verify system performance early through simulation.
 You can shift your resources and focus from code implementation and debugging low-level drivers to system design and testing.

 With App Designer, MATLAB Compiler, and Simulink Compiler, you can create standalone applications with custom UIs and share these with others – even if they don't know how to use MATLAB and Simulink.

 CPU, FPGA, SoC, and All Types of Hardware Deployment